Skatteetaten/vagrant-hashistack/template/README.md

 - nomad [vagrant/conf/hashistack/nomad/99-override.hcl](vagrant/conf/hashistack/nomad/99-override.hcl)
 - vault [vagrant/conf/hashistack/vault/99-override.hcl](vagrant/conf/hashistack/vault/99-override.hcl)

-You may edit the `99-override.hcl` or add you own.
+You may edit the `99-override.hcl` or add your own.
-Any valid configuration added to these directories will be added and lexically merged.
+Any valid configuration added to these directories will be added to their respective services' configuration, in lexical order.

 ### Pre- and post-startup ansible playbooks
 This vagrant box will execute ansible playbooks put in two special directories [vagrant/conf/ansible/playbooks/prestart](vagrant/conf/ansible/playbooks/prestart) and [vagrant/conf/ansible/playbooks/poststart](vagrant/conf/ansible/playbooks/poststart).
 This gives the flexibility to configure all aspects of the hashistack as well as run tasks needed for tests or demo purposes as part of `vagrant up` Note; The playbooks are included into the main run, so the syntax in the [example](vagrant/conf/ansible/playbooks/prestart/0-example.yml) must be followed..